Just a Girl: Music video

 An accompanying music video for "Just a Girl" was produced and acts as No Doubt's second video overall.
 Unlike the video for 1992's "Trapped in a Box" which was funded completely at the expense of No Doubt, the video for "Just a Girl" received funding from Interscope Records and was directed by Mark Kohr.
 However, the project remained low in budget in comparison to other music videos from the time.
-The opening scene to "Just a Girl" was filmed in the driveway of Stefani's grandparents' house.
+The opening scene to "Just a Girl" was filmed in the driveway of Stefani's grandparents' house on Beacon Avenue in Anaheim.
 Like in the lyrics of "Just a Girl", the music video features female stereotypes and serves as a "commentary on society".
 Dumont and Kanal both stated that it represents equality between the sexes.

 The video opens with No Doubt loading instruments into the trunk of a 1965 Buick LeSabre.
 Stefani stands in front of a nearby wrecked Chevrolet Monte Carlo and starts singing "Just a Girl", shortly before sitting in the backseat of the other car with Dumont and Kanal.
 The group travels to Los Angeles and arrives at two public restrooms – one for males and one for females.
 Stefani enters the latter one carrying a boombox while the men enter the former carrying various musical equipment.
 The ladies' room is clean, brightly decorated and well-furnished with flowers, fruit and two female assistants; the men's room is dark, dirty and bare-walled.
 The male band members set up and play their instruments in their restroom while Stefani sings in the ladies' restroom.
 Various men and women enter their respective bathrooms; the men use the urinals and the women check their make-up, before dancing with the band.
 Eventually, the men take to lifting each other through the ceiling tiles in order to get into the other bathroom.
 The video ends showing everyone dancing together in the same restroom.

 Stefani's choice of clothing and makeup in the video was discussed by critics, who pointed out her choices to display her midriff and wear a bindi on her forehead.
 MTV's Gil Kaufman wrote "from her platinum blonde hair, forehead bindi, ruby red lips and crop tops to the push-ups she bangs out at the end, the video was the world's first glimpse at what would become Stefani's iconic look and stage persona".
 The video was largely successful and was frequently shown on various music-related television networks, including MTV.
 In 2004, the video was featured on No Doubt's compilation The Videos 1992–2003.